1,435 texts · Page 2 of 30

 Take hand-washing, for example.
 We do it all the time, but have you ever stopped to think about what it really means?
 The Letter of Aristeas gives us a glimpse into just that.
 This...

-And at its heart lies a fascinating question: what happens when a sacred text meets a new culture?
-Our window into this world is the Letter of Aristeas, a text itself shrouded in a...
+At its heart lies a fascinating question: what happens when a sacred text meets a new culture?
+Our window into this world is the Letter of Aristeas, a text itself shrouded in a bit...

 More than just inspiration, more than just beautiful writing.
 Sometimes, it takes a good old-fashioned curse.
 I’m talking about the story of the Septuagint, the Greek translation o...